-If you visited this venue before at the same time, you should know what the light is doing and where best to place the couple for your shots:
+If you visited this venue before at the same time, you should know what the light is doing. you should know where is best to place the couple for your shots:

 Sun behind camera directly on couple - You may need to use a reflector or fill in flash top lose the shadows a bit.
 Beware that this generally causes the couple to squint and isn’t the most flattering pose.

-Sun behind the couple but shining into your lens – This can be quite effective as you have the effect of a beautiful day but the couple aren’t bothered by the sunshine.
-Please note here that when shooting into the sun, your camera will meter for the brightness of the sun behind and your couple may be underexposed.
+Sun behind the couple but shining into your lens - This can be quite effective.
+Only if you have the effect of a beautiful day but the couple aren’t bothered by the sunshine.
+Please note here that when shooting into the sun, your camera will meter for the brightness of the sun behind. therefore, your couple may be underexposed.

-If you meter for the couple only, you will then have a blown out background…some people love this effect (including me) and some don’t.
+If you meter for the couple only, you will then have a blown out background.
+Some people love this effect (including me) and some don’t.
 Experiment and try different angles.
-An alternative would be to expose for the background and use fill in flash or a reflector to expose the couple correctly and “level out” the shot.
+An alternative would be to expose for the background and use fill in flash or a reflector to expose the couple correctly.
+This will help to “level out” the shot.

-Shaded areas – Look for a nice shaded area such as a canopy of trees or a bandstand in the park for example.
-Diffused sunlight is very flattering when used correctly, and a good reflector can also throw in some nice golden light from the sun’s rays.
+Shaded areas - Look for a nice shaded area such as a canopy of trees or a bandstand in the park for example.
+Diffused sunlight is very flattering when used correctly.
+A good reflector can also throw in some nice golden light from the sun’s rays.

 Again, beware of your cameras metering setting.
-If you are in evaluative mode, the camera may well meter for the brighter areas in the background where the sun is prominent so watch this, meter from the couple using spot metering if you have it.
+If you are in evaluative mode, the camera may well meter for the brighter areas in the background.
+This is where the sun is prominent so watch this, meter from the couple using spot metering if you have it.

 Outside - Daytime/Sunny - Equipment

-You could need or use anything here depending on your setting but a reflector, speedlight and even a hand held light meter would all be advantageous.
+You could need or use anything here depending on your setting.
+However, a reflector, speedlight and even a hand held light meter would all be advantageous.
 Always carry a grey card for metering.
-It is particularly useful if you have constant light outside as you can take a general reading for all shots and using flash or the reflector to add light here and there.
+It is particularly useful if you have constant light outside. this is because you can take a general reading for all shots and using flash or the reflector to add light here and there.

-- Underwater Housing – Well, I do live in Spain at the time of writing and shot a lot of beach/pool weddings and I am still waiting for the day when the Bride and Groom agree to get wet.
+Underwater Housing - Well, I did live in Spain at the time of writing and shot a lot of beach/pool weddings and I am still waiting for the day when the Bride and Groom agree to get wet.

 Outside - Daytime/Sunny - Settings

-On a bright, sunny day you may find that your cameras meter readings vary quite drastically as you move from direct sunlight to shade the light levels can fluctuate greatly.
+On a bright, sunny day you may find that your cameras meter readings vary quite drastically.
+As you move from direct sunlight to shade the light levels can fluctuate greatly.

-I may have mentioned before that I have been caught out in the past whilst using aperture priority as the camera adjusted the shutter speed dangerously low as I moved into the shade.
+I may have mentioned before that I have been caught out in the past whilst using aperture priority. this was due to the camera adjusting the shutter speed dangerously low as I moved into the shade.

 You can fix this by practising using Tv or shutter priority.
 You set the shutter speed to say 125th or 200th/sec and stay safe in the knowledge that camera shake won’t be an issue.
 If the light does decrease so much that even f2.8 won’t suffice for your set shutter speed, you can always increase the ISO to compensate and get you back on track.